MichelzZzZ/Pornscript/README.md

 # Pornscript

 an esoteric programming language that is designed to make programming dirty.
+Make sure your cpu doesn't heat up :|

-The langugage uses dirty keywords instead of the regular ones.
-It's still in it's early steps and needs a lot to work on.
+Pornscript in it's early stage and needs a lot to work on.

 ![capture1](https://user-images.githubusercontent.com/109735783/185616635-7129f29b-8ed5-4c08-903f-82047d8c66be.PNG)